7 days 710km 13,750m

 What gear ratios do you recommend?

-As a minimum you will need a compact front chain ring (50/34) and either a 30 or 32 tooth rear cassette.
+The lower the better.
+Many bikes now have a 48/32 compact front chain ring, but as a minimum we recommend a 50/34 font chain ring and either a 30 or 32 tooth rear cassette.

 Will I be cycling with riders of similar ability?